 With all the conflicting evidence out there, what are you to believe?
 Internet searches on the impacts of tofu can leave you feeling lost and confused, which is why we at Total Shape have done the difficult work for you.

-We've looked at the health evidence for tofu and have come to some conclusions that we think will help you out.
+We've looked at the health evidence of this soy product and have come to some conclusions that we think will help you out.

 To learn whether tofu can be a healthy part of your diet or if it's better off left on the grocery store shelf, read on to learn some more about this traditional food.